mohamed-alalwan/orient-event-organizer/README.md

 # Features

-- Role Based Authentication: Admin and Client (Register, Login, Logout)
+- Role Based Authentication: Admin and Client (Register, Login, Logout).
-- Form Validation
+- Form Validation.
-- Event Search and filtering based on date and availability
+- Event Search and filtering based on date and availability.
-- Event Booking
+- Event Booking.
-- Payment Page
+- Payment Page.
-- Email Sending to Client, to get reservation details
+- Email Sending to Client, to get reservation details.
-- Additional Catering Services such as food and drinks
+- Additional Catering Services such as food and drinks.
-- Reservation Amendments
+- Reservation Amendments.
-- Reservation Cancellation
+- Reservation Cancellation.
 - Royality Levels for customers.
 Depending on their number of bookings, they can get discounts.
-- Admins can manage users, services, locations and images
+- Admins can manage users, services, locations and images.
 - Admins can generate reports for monthly reservations and user memberships.

 # Developed By